 - National University of Management in Phnom Penh, Cambodia

 What funding is available?

-Programme costs, including accommodation, airport transfer, and some activity costs, are £1,200.
-Successful applicants will be awarded funding to cover the programme costs in full and will have at least an additional £800 to go towards travel or other subsistence costs.
+Programme costs, including accommodation and some activity costs, are £1,000.
+Successful applicants will be awarded funding to cover the programme costs in full and will have at least an additional £1,200 to go towards travel or other subsistence costs.

 What are the global challenges?

 The global challenges are outlined by the UN as the primary issues facing the world in 2020.

 They span key topics of health, climate change, diversity, energy, security, transport and food.